meyvain/meyvain.com/content/portfolio/Embodying Interaction.md

 Title: Human-Robot-Interaction
 Date: 2020-01-01 10:10
-Summary: Ethnographic research on surgeons performing robotic assisted surgery.
-Emphasising on  exploring the experience of surgeons performing minimal-invasive-surgery (MIS) using the da Vinci robotic system.
+Summary: Ethnographic research on surgeons performing robotic assisted surgery with an emphasise on their experience performing minimal-invasive surgery with the da Vinci robotic system.
 Thumbnail: images/thumbs/intuitive-da-vinci-xi-with-operating-room-staff-1060865-hi-res.jpg